adamar/PI/README.md

 PI is a tool for inspecting linux processes

-Parts
+Components
 -------------
 Currently there is a main Process Investigator which pulls information from the /proc directory

+ -  pi.go           Display information from the /proc/{pid} directory

-There will also be a number of secondary tools for viewing system calls (ie. file operations, networking, etc...)
+There are also a number of secondary tools for inspecting different elements of a running process

+ - pi-net.go:       Tracks network system calls
+ - pi-gile.go:      Tracks filesystem system calls
+ - pi-mem-grep.go   Greps through a processes assigned stack for a string